ibm-cloud-docs/assistant/system-entities.md

 ### @sys-percentage usage tips
 {: #system-entities-sys-percentage-usage-tips}

 - Percentage values are recognized as instances of @sys-number entities as well.
-If you are using separate conditions to check for both percentage values and numbers, place the condition that checks for a percentage above the one that checks for a number.
+If you are using separate conditions to check for both percentage values and numbers, place the condition that checks for a percentage before the one that checks for a number.

   This workaround is not necessary if you are using the revised system entities.
 For more details, see [New system entities](/docs/assistant?topic=assistant-new-system-entities).
   {: note}